 How can I avoid paying credit card interest?

 Pay your statement balance in full by the due date.
-Credit cards have a grace period (21-25 days) with no interest if paid in full.
-Also consider 0% APR balance transfer offers and never carrying a balance month-to-month.
+Credit cards have a grace period with no interest if paid in full.
+Also consider 0% APR balance transfer offers.

 What is the minimum payment trap?